Page Created: 11/30/2019 Last Modified: 6/6/2022 Last Generated: 11/16/2023

-On the bottom side, you can see C34 and C48, the larger 10 uF capacitors along with the powered ESD protection diodes.
+On the bottom side, C34 and C48, the larger 10 uF capacitors, are clearly visible along with the powered ESD protection diodes.
 I decided not to replicate the protection diodes and avoided sending 3.3 volts to the board.
 I just needed that passive RC audio filter.

 While those resistors are extremely small, I was able to solder wires to them due to the wide spacing on the board and preparing the area beforehand.
 Two photos above, you can see that the left edge (where I need to solder) on R21 and R27 is essentially free of obstruction, and they are close to the audio jack and almost symmetrical, the top R21, R20, C20 forming the right channel (PWM0) and the bottom R27, R26, and C26 forming the left channel (PWM1).
 The bottom side is similar, being close to the audio jack directly underneath.
-After I completed this circuit, I realized that the circuit is self-contained above and below the board and this rectangular section could be successfully hack-sawed out to make it smaller.
+After I completed this circuit, I realized that the circuit is self-contained above and below the board, and this rectangular section could be successfully removed to make it smaller.
 However, it is a multi-layer board, and I could not see the traces underneath.
 It was also too risky for me to try to cut or saw it out after the fact.
 Since I'm not using the diode assembly, the only line I need to worry about cutting is the ground line, which appears to be shared directly with the ground line on the jack itself.
 Great!

 First, I got out my legendary dirt-cheap Radio Shack 30-watt soldering iron.
 It is around 3-decades old, is still in regular use by me, but for some mysterious reason has never burned out like the soldering irons before it (which were the same brand and model).
 It is my own tiny, magical, Beast Spear↗.